-Using the hundred absolute and relative strongest EPEs in the Hindustan region (see Sec.
-2), we can find the locations of the nearest synoptic-scale systems from existing databases (Hunt et al., 2016a, 2017)4.
+Using the 100 absolute and relative strongest EPEs in the Hindustan region [see section 2b(2)], we can find the locations of the nearest synoptic-scale systems from existing databases (Hunt et al. 2016a, 2018).
 APHRODITE data were used as previously, where the period intersected that of ERA-Interim (1979-2007), to determine the locations and dates of extreme precipitation events.
-The WDs used here differ very slightly in definition to the catalogue of Hunt et al. (2017) in that instead of filtering out tracks that do not pass through the box bound by [20-36.5°N, 60-80°E], we only filter out tracks whose geneses are west of 60° E. This allows us to more accurately portray the broader picture, especially in summer, when the subtropical westerly jet in which the WDs are embedded is typically found north of 40° N.
+The WDs used here differ very slightly in definition from the catalog of Hunt et al. (2018) in that instead of filtering out tracks that do not pass through the box bound by ( $20^\circ$ -36.5°N, $60^\circ$ -80°E), we only filter out tracks whose geneses are west of $60^\circ$ E. This allows us to more accurately portray the broader picture, especially in summer, when the subtropical westerly jet in which the WDs are embedded is typically found north of $40^\circ$ N.

-Fig. 7 shows the nearest TD and WD for the hundred strongest relative (left panel) and absolute (right panel) EPEs in summer (JJAS) and winter (DJFMA), in APHRODITE.
+Figure 7 shows the nearest TD and WD for the 100 strongest relative (left panel) and absolute (right panel) EPEs in summer [June-September (JJAS)] and winter [December-April (DJFMA)], in APHRODITE.
 Events with no nearby WD or TD are not shown.
+Since

-Since APHRODITE data represent daily accumulations, the WD or TD has been plotted at its most proximal location for the given day.
+APHRODITE data represent daily accumulations, the WD or TD has been plotted at its most proximal location for the given day.

-By drawing a naïve box $(20-40^{\circ}N, 60-80^{\circ}E)$ around the area of interest, and counting the number of systems in each category, we can estimate the impact these systems have on EPEs.
-For the winter relative EPEs, there were 7 TDs and 90 WDs; whereas for the summer relative EPEs, there were 36 TDs and 22 WDs.
-For the winter absolute EPEs, there were 4 TDs and 86 WDs; whereas in the summer case there were 27 TDs and 13 WDs.
-Of these eight counts, six - those not including the summer WDs - are significantly different from their respective climatologies at a 95% confidence level.
+By drawing a naïve box (20°-40°N, 60°-80°E) around the area of interest, and counting the number of systems in each category, we can estimate the impact these systems have on EPEs.
+For the winter relative EPEs, there were 7 TDs and 90 WDs, whereas for the summer relative EPEs, there were 36 TDs and 22 WDs.
+For the winter absolute EPEs, there were 4 TDs and 86 WDs, whereas in the summer case there were 27 TDs and 13 WDs.
+Of these eight counts, six-those not including the summer WDs-are significantly different from their respective climatologies at a 95% confidence level.
 Note that if we extend the eastern boundary of the box to 90°E to include the TDs at the southeast boundary of the monsoon trough, we recover about 75 TDs in each summer case, but this value is not significant compared to the climatology.